-14 CFR Part 150 requires that Draft Part 150 NCP documents be made available to the public prior to conducting a Public Hearing.
-The Draft Part 150 NCP document was made available to the public at local libraries, the Airport, and online at https://www.airportprojects.net/cmh-part150/.
-A Public Meeting/Hearing is scheduled to be held on July 29, 2021 from 5:30 p.m. to 7:00 p.m.
-A list of document locations, a summary of the Public Meeting/Hearing, meeting materials, comments received, and response to those comments will be included in the Final Part 150 Noise Compatibility Study Document.
+14 CFR Part 150 requires that Draft Part 150 Noise Compatibility Study documents be made available to the public prior to conducting a Public Hearing.
+The 2021 Draft Part 150 Noise Compatibility Study document was made available to the public at local libraries, the Airport, and online.
+A Public Meeting/Hearing was held on July 29, 2021.
+The Study was submitted to the FAA for approval in September 2021.
+In March 2023, the FAA requested that the Study be updated due to the length of time that has passed and the differences between the underlying data and current and forecast operating levels due to the effects of the COVID-19 pandemic and subsequent socioeconomic impacts upon air travel.
+Therefore, a second public hearing is scheduled for January 30, 2025 to present the updates to the Study and provide an opportunity for public comment prior to submitting the updated 2024 Part 150 Noise Compatibility Study document to the FAA for approval.
+This document presents information regarding both Public Hearings.
+A list of document locations, a summary of both Public Meeting/Hearings, meeting materials, comments received, and response to those comments is included in Appendix G, of this Final Part 150 Noise Compatibility Study Document.